Skip to main content

 Dr. Mabel S. Spencer Award for Excellence in Graduate Achievement

 Dr. Spencer taught at the University of Maryland from 1948 to 1968.
-Her energy, dynamic personality, and commitment to bringing about the positive change made her a leader in the University community.
+Her energy, dynamic personality, and commitment to bringing about positive change made her a leader in the University community.
 Dedicated to programs and activities that advanced the interests of women at the University, Dr. Spencer was also known for her extraordinary ability to communicate with and provide assistance to her students, especially those from underrepresented minorities and from foreign countries.

 *Eligible students must contact their department for the department’s internal deadline.